 Fill out the Sample Submission and Consent Form (included in the kit) on the day of your biopsy.

 After the endometrial biopsy is taken, your sample will be shipped to a MIRA laboratory to be processed.

 Once available, your MIRA report results will be emailed to you and your fertility doctor.

 Your fertility doctor will explain your MIRA report results to you during a follow up appointment.

 1. After 5 days (120 hours) of progesterone administration in a hormone replacement therapy (HRT) cycle.

-2. Or, after 7 days (168 hours) from human chorionic gonadotropin (hCG) administration in a natural cycle.
+2. Or, after 7 days (168 hours) from hCG administration in a natural cycle.

-While undergoing the MIRA test will not guarantee a successful implantation as there are many other factors that affect a successful implant, understanding patients’ endometrial receptivity will help practitioners eliminate WOI as reason for implantation failure.
+Undergoing the MIRA test will not guarantee a successful implantation, as there are many other factors that can affect a successful implant.
+However, understanding your endometrial receptivity will help your fertility doctor eliminate WOI as a reason for implantation failure.